bbringgold/differential/README.md

 # differential
-ideas regarding the sharing of DDx concepts and lists, application of machine learning to medical evaluaiton
+ideas regarding the sharing of DDx concepts and lists, application of machine learning to medical evaluation;